 2 – Focus on one subject at a time.
 If you do this then your brain will be less confused and disorientated.

 3 – If listening to music helps you to focus, find instrumental versions of songs that aren’t necessarily your favourite.
-You won’t know the song well enough to sing along, therefor meaning that your brain can still focus on the work.
+You won’t know the song well enough to sing along, therefore meaning that your brain can still focus on the work.

-4 – Grab a drink and some snacks before you start to revise so you don’t have to get up half way through.
+4 – Grab a drink and some snacks before you start to revise so you don’t have to get up halfway through.

 5 – The same rule applies to getting a blanket or hoodie or something to keep you warm.
 It is December after all.